QColeman97/Graphics-Project/README.md

 possible rooms in which locations that could exist.
 I pound-defined constants to convey all possible door-arrangements for any value inside this array.
-I kept the random-generation simple for realism and only made one layer of random-generation from the starting room.
+I kept the random-generation simple for realism and only made one "layer" of random-generation from the starting room.

 #### Geometry